micro-ROS/micro_ros_setup/README.md

 # Dependencies

-This package targets **ROS 2** installation.
+This package targets the **ROS 2** installation.
 ROS 2 supported distributions are:

 | ROS 2 Distro | State     | Branch    |
 | ------------ | --------- | --------- |